Willis & Associates Family DentistryChurchville · Est. 1950

 Greenville

-South on US-11, near the Augusta-Rockbridge county line.
-Greenville is on the eastern edge of our regular draw area, and several of the families we see there have been with this office across multiple generations.
+If you’re on US-11 near the Augusta-Rockbridge county line, you sit on the eastern edge of our regular draw area.
+Several Greenville families have been with this office across multiple generations — chances are someone you know is already a patient.

 Fort Defiance

-North of Staunton along VA-11, named for an 18th-century fort that helped anchor early settlement of the Valley.
-Fort Defiance families fall within easy reach of Churchville — a short drive west on US-250 from the I-81 corridor.
+If you live north of Staunton along the historic VA-11 corridor, you’re within easy reach of Churchville — a short drive west on US-250 from the I-81 corridor.
+Your visit is a quick detour, not a half-day trip.

 Swoope